Middle Eastern crisis (2023–present): May–September 2024

-Additionally, there have been clashes between the Palestinian Authority (PA) and militant groups opposed to it in the West Bank.
+Clashes occurred between the Palestinian Authority (PA) and militant groups opposed to it in the West Bank.
 The PA has partial administrative authority in the region, and is dominated by Fatah, whose collaborations with the Israeli military for security have been criticized by militias including Hamas and PIJ.
 Clashes between militants and the PA escalated in July 2024, and in October the PA began a crackdown on militants in Tubas in response to Iranian efforts to undermine the PA in favor of local militias.
 In December, it began a second offensive in Jenin targeting the Jenin Brigades, an umbrella group of local militias.